-Looking for a side dish to round out your Thanksgiving dinner?
-Here’s a simple dish that won’t take up any space in your oven so you don’t have to worry about timing your rolls and casseroles.
+Looking for a side dish to round out your Thanksgiving dinner, or just a quick and easy side that goes well with almost anything?
+Charred corn is a simple dish that won’t take up any space in your oven so you don’t have to worry about timing your rolls and casseroles.
 If you were ambitious and froze corn this summer, then this should be on the top of your list.
 If you’re like the rest of us, you can use frozen corn or if you can find fresh corn in your grocery that would be my first choice.
 In the scheme of things it has less calories than my corn pudding recipe, but it still has a bit of cream and bacon so it’s pretty fabulous.

 I made this for the first time this summer and immediately thought of fixing this for Thanksgiving.
 It doesn’t take much time, and all the work is done on the stove.
 I find that half the battle with Thanksgiving dinner is coordinating everything with your oven.
 For this dish, you char the corn a bit in a cast iron skillet and then combine it with sautéed onions and crisp bacon and a bit of cream.
-While it looks like a simple side compared to corn pudding or candied sweet potatoes, it might just steal the show at your feast this year.
+While it sounds like a simple side compared to broccoli or sweet potato casserole, it might just steal the show at your feast this year.

 If you’re not eating at home and need to bring a dish, you can prepare this before you leave and just bring it in the skillet and warm it briefly before serving.
 Happy Turkey day.